• Home

 So why do lawyers usually take the cases that are guaranteed to lose?
 Because they want to make a living.
 They won’t spend their entire day defending a claim with a 30 percent chance of winning.
 There’s nothing to gain from spending hours on a topic that isn’t going to win.
 There is something to lose.

-If a lawyer takes a case that will lose, they will lose their reputation.
+If a lawyer takes a case that they will lose, they will lose their reputation.
 They’re going to be sued for malpractice.
 They’re going to be called lazy and incompetent.

-Frequently Asked Questions Lawyers
+Frequently Asked Questions for Lawyers

 Q: Why should a person sue someone?

-A: A person should sue someone if they feel that the other person did something wrong and deserve compensation for the harm.
+A: A person should sue someone if they feel that the other person did something wrong and deserves compensation for the harm.
 If a person can’t afford to pay for a lawyer, the court will appoint one for them.

 Q: What would you say is the biggest misconception about lawyers?

 A: Lawyers are not always upfront about how much it will cost.
-They also may take a long time to complete your case.
+They may also take a long time to complete your case.

 Q: What’s the best thing about working with lawyers?